isa-ulisboa/greends-fads-exercises/fads_ex_01_manipulate_files.md

 This is a learning/reading exercise, with several tasks.
 You should repeat all the examples given in your system, and check that you obtain equivalent results.

+> This does not have a result to be submitted via Moodle.

 ## Conventions of this document

 In all commands, `$` indicates that it should be run at the operating system terminal.
 However, `$` is not part of the command and should not be included in the instruction.